The American Automobile Industry in World War Two

 For more information see the dedicated Fisher-Body page above.

-(21,263) three blade Hamilton Standard Propellers for the C-47, B-17, B-24, PB4Y and C-87.
-(54,737) four Blade Propellers for the B-29 and P-47.
+Frigidaire also produced 21,263 three blade Hamilton Standard Propellers for the C-47, B-17, B-24, PB4Y and C-87.
+It also made 54,737 four Blade Propellers for the B-29 and P-47.

 Various components including the long range fuel tanks for the famous Doolittle Raiders' B-25s, components for the Hispano-Suiza 20mm aerial cannon, diesel cylinders and heads the Cleveland Diesel Division of GM that were installed in Sub Chasers, carburetor bodies for radial aircraft engines, 20mm Oerlikon cannon parts and millions of .50 caliber bullet cores.
+For more information see the dedicated Frigidaire page above.

-Frigidaire Products of Canada: This shows up for the first time in the 1945 GM annual report as a distinct division.
+Frigidaire Products of Canada: This appears for the first time as a distinct division in the 1945 GM annual report.
 Frigidaire had a plant in Leaside, ONT, a Toronto suburb since 1937.
-It is not know what contributions it made to the war effort.
+It is not known what contributions it made to the war effort.

-General Motors of Canada, Ltd.: ((1,506) Mark 1 Fox Armored Cars, Modified Canadian Military Pattern Trucks, (201,000) Canadian Military Pattern Trucks (CMPT), (1,032) De Havilland Mosquito aircraft fuselages, gun sights, gun mounts and 20,000 plus machine guns.
+General Motors of Canada, Ltd.: 1,506 Mark 1 Fox Armored Cars, Modified Canadian Military Pattern Trucks, 201,000 Canadian Military Pattern Trucks (CMPT), 1,032 De Havilland Mosquito aircraft fuselages, gun sights, gun mounts and 20,000 plus machine guns.
 For more information see the dedicated General Motors of Canada, Ltd. page above.

 GM Overseas Operations Division:

-GMC Truck and Coach Division (Yellow Truck & Coach Manufacturing Company): 528,829 6x6 trucks, 55,096 other types of multi-drive vehicles, (32) armored cars and busses for military use.
+GMC Truck and Coach Division (Yellow Truck & Coach Manufacturing Company): 528,829 6x6 trucks, 55,096 other types of multi-drive vehicles, 32 armored cars and busses for military use.
 In 1944 limited civilian truck production resumed to provide transportation for the US war industry.
-(GMC did not become a GM Division until September 30, 1943.
-Previous to that it was part of the assets of Yellow Truck & Coach Manufacturing Company that was owned by GM, but not a division.)
+GMC did not become a GM Division until September 30, 1943.
+Previous to that it was part of the assets of Yellow Truck & Coach Manufacturing Company that was owned by GM, but not a division.
 For more information see the dedicated GMC page above.

-Guide Lamp Division: (8,500,000) total of headlamps, tail lamps, dome lamps, blackout lamps and signal lamps; (3,400,000) Stimsonite reflector units; (22,000) Bell Aircraft P-39 Aircobra spinner noses; (1,000,000) water jacket sleeves for Allison aircraft engines; (36,750,000) cartridge cases for 37mm, 90mm and 105mm constructed of both brass and steel; (1,600,000) .50 caliber Browning machine gun barrels; (682,163) complete M3 and M3A1 submachine guns.
-This was an GM Inland Division design with Guide doing all the final assembly.
+Guide Lamp Division: 8,500,00 total of headlamps, tail lamps, dome lamps, blackout lamps and signal lamps; 3,400,000 Stimsonite reflector units; 22,000 Bell Aircraft P-39 Aircobra spinner noses; 1,000,000 water jacket sleeves for Allison aircraft engines; 36,750,000 cartridge cases for 37mm, 90mm, and 105mm constructed of both brass and steel; 1,600,000 .50 caliber Browning machine gun barrels; 682,163 complete M3 and M3A1 submachine guns.
+This was a GM Inland Division design with Guide doing all the final assembly.
 For more information see the dedicated Guide Lamp page above.

 Hyatt Bearing Division: Roller bearings for various military applications.
 For more information see the dedicated Hyatt page above.